 If little Johnny does not deserve an ‘A’ then he should not get one.
 If he is failing he should not be bumped to the next grade.
 When young adults leave a broken education system, they are unprepared for adulthood and society.
 And suddenly forced to face the real world – the adult world.

 Children living in poverty face many barriers to accessing an education.
 Some are obvious — like not having a school to go to — while others are more subtle.
 Like the teacher at the school not having had the training needed to help children learn effectively.

-It seems negligent of society to send them on their way if they are not prepared for that day.
+It is negligent of society to send children on their way if they are not prepared.